Slack guide: Work across time zones

 As Nataly Kelly from HubSpot says:

-"If you're clear about why you can't work every hour of the day across all timezones, teammates will understand that.
+"If you're clear about why you can't work every hour of the day across all time zones, teammates will understand that.
 Just make sure you propose alternatives."

 How does Slack Timezone work?